kubernetes/enhancements/keps/sig-node/6303-in-place-pod-resize-windows/README.md

 - record the requested CPU value for accounting only; do not translate it to a weight;
 - do not send `CpuCount` or `CpuWeight` from the resize path.

+**Why exactly one rate control is sent.** The Windows shim rejects a request that sets more than one of `Count`/`Shares`/`Maximum` (`isValidWindowsCPUResources` in `task_hcs.go`).
+The resize path builds `WindowsContainerResources` from the CPU limit only, so `Maximum` is the single rate control sent — the constraint is satisfied by construction, not by luck.

 **On `CpuCount` precedence.** `calculateWindowsResources` contains a `CpuCount`-over-`CpuMaximum` precedence branch, but it is currently unreachable: the kubelet never populates `CpuCount` or `CpuWeight` from the Pod API.
 This KEP therefore does not rely on that branch.
-If a future change starts populating those fields, the mutual-exclusion behaviour must be re-derived against the runtime then.
+If a future change starts populating those fields, the precedence and the exactly-one rule must be re-derived together.

 **Limit removal.** Linux has an explicit TODO for removing a CPU limit; Windows cannot express `CpuMaximum` removal the same way.
 Alpha therefore scopes to setting or changing a finite limit, and